Home » Symptoms » Dog Symptoms A-Z » Chronic Skin Infections

 It is important for the pet owner to pay attention to changes in the dog’s skin, such as redness, scaling, or hair loss.
 The dog’s behavior, such as excessive scratching or biting, should also be observed.

-The veterinarian will perform a thorough physical examination and may take skin samples to determine the type of infection.
+The vet will perform a thorough physical examination and may take skin samples to determine the type of infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease..
 This often includes skin swabs or biopsies.
 Blood tests may be necessary to identify underlying diseases such as allergies or hormonal disorders.

 What can pet owners do and professional therapy options